-July 4th Holiday Cargo Theft Trends 2020
+Thanksgiving Cargo Theft Trends 2020

-Over the last five years, there has been a rise in theft incidents reported to the CargoNet® Command Center during the July 4th holiday.
-Here is a snapshot of the events, including theft by state, commodity type, location type, and loss value, from July 1 through July 7.
+Over the last five years, there has been a rise in theft incidents reported to the CargoNet® command center during the Thanksgiving holiday.
+Here is a snapshot of the events, including theft by state, commodity type, location type, theft type, and loss value from the Tuesday before Thanksgiving to the Monday after.

-July 4th Holiday Security Tips and Best Practices
+Thanksgiving Security Tips and Best Practices